Raj0697/Raj0697/README.md

 ### Hola, I'm Rajkumar! 👋

-- 🔭 I’m currently working on Data Structures and algorithms
+- 🔭 I’m currently working at PDI Technologies as SDE
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning Swift and mastering data structures
 - 👯 I’m looking to collaborate on Youtube
 - 🤔 I’m looking for help with Mastering data structures
 - 💬 Ask me about Android development or any tech related stuff